sdeva14/sustai21-counter-neural-essay-length/README.md

 # Sustai21: Countering the Influence of Essay Length in Neural Essay Scoring
-This project contains a python implementation for the Sustai21 paper, whose title is "Countering the Influence of Essay Length in Neural Essay Scoring".
+This project contains a python implementation for the Sustai21 Workshop paper, whose title is "Countering the Influence of Essay Length in Neural Essay Scoring".

 ## Requirements